publiccodenet/about/organization/privacy.md

 We use it to work directly with people to carry out the work of the Foundation.

-we use it to efficiently, predictably and lawfully manage and support staff.
+We use it to efficiently, predictably and lawfully manage and support staff.

 ## Who we share your personal information with